 Even after the bankruptcy period you may find it difficult to obtain credit.
 The bankruptcy order will be registered with credit reference agencies for at least six years.
 Even after this time you may be asked whether you have ever been bankrupt, when applying for some credit, particularly a mortgage.
 Details of your bankruptcy are also kept on the Individual Insolvency Register for three months after the date of your discharge from bankruptcy.

-Details of your bankruptcy are usually published in a trade paper called ‘The Gazette’.
+Details of your bankruptcy are usually published in an official public record called ‘The Gazette’.
 Your bankruptcy details will not usually appear in your local paper.
 However, the official receiver can decide to advertise if, for example, they think you have not told them about all your assets.

 Stopping your address being published